Becoming The Master Teacher

 Learning the Techniques…

-This one-month elective occurs in February of each year.
-All interested interns and residents are allowed to take this course, and almost all residents will be a part of the curriculum prior to completing their training.
-The course addresses techniques such as controlling a session (big or small), developing advanced organizers, mastering voice (tempo & pitch) to inspire emotions, and many more (see below).
+The curriculum addresses techniques such as controlling a session (big or small), developing advanced organizers, mastering voice (tempo & pitch) to inspire emotions, and many more (see below).
 And as Dr. Wiese will espouse… teaching is a performance support….
-Those in the course will have multiple teaching drills to refine each skill, and multiple opportunities to teach first, second, third, forth-year students.
-By the end of the month, residents develop the ability to not only teach on the wards… but also effective bed-side teaching of the physical exam, teaching clinical reasoning, teaching in large (and super large groups) and doing presentations at national meetings.
+Throughout your time on the Tulane Team, you will have multiple opportunities to refine each skill, and multiple opportunities to teach first, second, third, forth-year students.
+By the end of their intern year, interns develop the ability to not only teach on the wards… but also effective bed-side teaching of the physical exam, teaching clinical reasoning, teaching in large (and super large groups) and doing presentations at national meetings.
 Of course, residents are privy to some of Dr. Wiese’s secret teaching techniques.

 Refining the Techniques: